wilsonmar/mac-setup/README.md

    PROTIP: Since much data do not change, you may prefer to <strong>mirror specific folders</strong> using <a target="_blank" href="https://forums.macrumors.com/threads/i-need-a-software-to-set-up-a-mirror-raid-for-two-drives-any-options.2384176/">SoftRAID</a>, <a target="_blank" href="https://www.econtechnologies.com/chronosync/overview.html">$50 (Lifetime subscription) Chronosync</a> from Econ Technologies, <a target="_blank" href="https://bombich.com/">$40 Carbon Copy Cloner</a>, or <a target="_blank" href="https://rsync.samba.org/documentation.html">freeware rsync</a> Unix CLI utility (after upgrade).

-   DEFINITION: Within macOS, The APFS (Apple File System) is used by macOS 10.13 and later as the overall structure that manages how data is stored and retrieved on a <strong>storage device</strong>.
+   <a target="_blank" href="https://eclecticlight.co/2024/04/02/apfs-containers-and-volumes/">DEFINITION</a>: Within macOS, The APFS (Apple File System) is used by macOS 10.13 and later as the overall structure that manages how data is stored and retrieved on a <strong>storage device</strong>.
-   With APFS, each physical <strong>partition drive</strong> on a disk typically contains a single <strong>fixed-size container</strong>, (disk 0, 1, 2) which is a logical collection of <strong>dynamic volumes</strong> (such as "Macintosh HD") defined by a GUID Partition Map.
+   Unlike conventional reference to partitions, APFS holds a single  <strong>fixed-sized container</strong> contiguous addresses mapped using a GPT (GUID Partition Table) aka Partition Map.

+   Which each container are several logical <strong>dynamic volumes</strong> (such as "Macintosh HD").
    Each volume can use a different APFS format (e.g., encrypted, case-sensitive).
    <strong>Devices</strong>?
    <img alt="mac-diskutil-media.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1733022118/mac-diskutil-media_b8fhvm.png" /><br />
    <img alt="mac-diskutil-vols.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1733022118/mac-diskutil-vols_apwyy4.png" />